You’ve just bought an amazing piece of merino apparel and let’s face it, it was an investment.

 - Store the wool in a cotton storage bag with a natural insect repellent such as heartwood of cedar.
 Make it as airtight as possible during storage.
 We don’t recommend storing in plastic bins for seasonal storage.

-- Lay items flat when possible and never roll them up, especially for socks.
+- Lay items flat when possible and never roll them up, especially for sweaters, shirts or crew socks.
 This can cause distortion over long periods of time.

 What happens if pilling occurs with my merino wool